 The Center for 21st Century Universities at the Georgia Institute of Technology

 Also known as C21U, the Center for 21st Century Universities is a “living laboratory” for new educational technology.
-The goal of the center is to conduct experiments within the classroom using new technology, online learning strategies, social networking, and other tools.
+The center’s goal is to conduct classroom experiments using new technology, online learning strategies, social networking, and other tools.
 The center also seeks to collaborate with other educators to identify the best strategies, platforms, and techniques for the future of education and online schools in Georgia.
 In further testament to its commitment to revolutionary educational methods, C21U has paired up with MOOC provider Coursera to provide free, high-quality classes to the public.

 Georgia’s Online Learning Bill (SB 289)

-In 2012, the Online Learning Bill was passed in Georgia.
+In 2012, Georgia passed the Online Learning Bill.
 The initiative focuses on promoting virtual and digital learning to prepare high school students for an increasingly technological world.
-The bill will require all end-of-year core assessments to be completed online by the 2014-2015 school year.
-More immediately, students who enter ninth grade during the 2013-2014 school year will be required to complete at least one online learning course prior to graduation.
+The bill requires all end-of-year core assessments to be completed online by the 2014-2015 school year.
+More immediately, students who enter ninth grade during the 2013-2014 school year must complete at least one online learning course prior to graduation.